 Arkansas National Guard Tuition Assistance

 The Arkansas National Guard Tuition Assistance Program (NGTA) is available for all current National Guard Soldiers that are Arkansas residents, have completed basic training, do not already hold a bachelor or higher degree, enroll in an undergraduate degree program at an Arkansas public institution of higher education, and are not currently flagged for serious misconduct (such as AWOL, ASAP, etc.).
-Eligible students must also be considered in “good standing” at their institution, complete the FAFSA® and YOUniversal (through ADHE website) applications, and apply online through the Arkansas National Guard Education Services Office to very eligibility.
-NGTA pays for tuition only and does not cover fees, books, etc.
+Eligible students must also be considered in “good standing” at their institution, complete the FAFSA® and Student Application Management Systems (SAMS) application (through ADHE website) applications, and apply online through the Arkansas National Guard Education Services Office to verify eligibility.
+NGTA pays for tuition and mandatory fees but does not cover course-specific fees, books, or supplies.

 Arkansas Trucking Association Carl Tapp Memorial Technician Scholarship